revaturelabs/interviewquestions/Python-Is/Python_Interview_Ques.md

 ---

-89.What do file-related modules in Python do?
-Can you name some file-related modules in Python?
+89.What do you mean by file-related modules in Python?
+Can you name some of the file-related modules in Python?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)